Roe Highway: Middle Swan to Forrestfield

 Roe Highway commences in Middle Swan within the City of Swan local government area (LGA) at Great Northern Highway at a traffic light controlled intersection as an eastern continuation of Reid Highway.
 Upon the highway's commencement it is carrying both State Route 3 (continuing from Reid Highway) and National Highway 95 (continuing from Great Northern Highway to the north).
 The highway then curves to the south, reaching Toodyay Road 1.4 km later.
 From there the highway briefly borders the suburb of Stratton before entering Midvale, reaching another traffic light controlled intersection with Morrison Road 2 km later.
 Only another 900 m takes the highway to Great Eastern Highway at a modified diamond interchange with a northbound to eastbound loop ramp to cater for heavy vehicles.
 At this interchange, National Highway 95 terminates here, and simultaneously gains the National Highway 94 allocation, continuing from Great Eastern Highway to the east.

 Following the Great Eastern Highway interchange Roe Highway is entirely within the suburb of Bellevue, getting to Clayton Street only 800 m further on.
 It is a half diamond interchange with only a northbound exit and southbound entry ramp.
 Not any further from that interchange, the highway crosses the Helena River, sending the highway into the suburb of Hazelmere, passing under Bushmead Road, and reaching the Great Eastern Highway Bypass another 2 km south of Clayton Street.
 At this intersection National Highway 95 continues west on the Bypass.
 After 1.7 km, Roe Highway enters the City of Kalamunda LGA, bordering the suburbs of High Wycombe and Maida Vale and then reaches Kalamunda Road at a dogbone interchange 1.1 km later.
 Another 1.3 km takes the highway to another half diamond interchange at Maida Vale Road, also with only northbound exit and southbound entrance ramps.
 2.4 km later, Roe Highway reaches Berkshire Road at a diamond interchange with a "tennis ball" configuration, with traffic cutting through the roundabouts rather than circulating around them.
 At the same time the highway enters the suburb of Forrestfield.
 Another 2.3 km takes the highway to Tonkin Highway.
 This major junction was originally a diamond interchange favouring Tonkin Highway, but is now a partial freeway-to-freeway interchange, with the left turns from Roe Highway free-flowing.
-There are plans to upgrade this junction into being a fully free-flowing interchange in the future.
+There are plans to upgrade this junction to a fully free-flowing interchange in the future.